-MORPH Album II [12] is one of largest datasets widely used for human facial age estimation.
+MORPH Album II [11] is one of largest datasets widely used for human facial age estimation.
 All samples of dataset are under age, gender and ethnicity variations in controlled environment, containing 55244 images of 19598 subjects in which most are nearly frontal faces or some having poses within $\pm 30^{\circ}$.
 During the stage of training GAN, we find that sufficient samples are necessary.
 Lack of training data severely influence the generative results.
 So the whole dataset is fully used for training GAN.
-We follow the work [15] to split it into three non-overlapped subsets S1, S2, S3 randomly.
-The details of these subsets are described in the test protocols1 provided by Yi et al [15] and Tan et al. [13].
-Before training, we first align and crop all samples $(x_i, y_i){i=1}^n$ to resolution of $128 \times 128 \times 3$ according to the distance between eyes and nose to let whole head with hair The final samples are shown in Fig. 2.
+The whole database is split into three subsets S1, S2 and S3.
+Then they are assembled to two couples of non-overlapped subsets S1 and S2+S3 as Test set, S2 and S1+S3 as Test set.
+The details of these subsets are described in the test protocols1 provided by Yi et al [14] and Tan et al. [12].
+Before training, we first align and crop all samples $(x_i, y_i){i=1}^n$ to resolution of 128×128 according to the distance between eyes and nose to keep whole head with hair.
+The final samples are shown in Fig. 2.
 Details of three attributes y in the MORPH II dataset used illustrate as followed: age labels y^a are from 16 to 77, gender y^g with only two labels (e.g.male, female), ethnicity labels y^e are Black or White.

 Figure 2.
-Some MORPH II examples of resolution $128 \times 128 \times 3$ after being preprocessed.
+Some MORPH II examples of resolution 128×128 after being preprocessed.
 Each couple of faces are of the different gender, ethnicity, age and identity.